Managing a Small Association Website

 I looked at other membership management software, but quickly discovered that any cost savings would be eaten up by the time required to learn and migrate to a new system.

-I reviewed a number of options and even tested a few, but again the time involved to make the transition would outweigh most of the cost savings, especially since most of the premium plugins I looked required yearly license renewals.
+I then started looking at WordPress plugins that could handle member management (including a public directory), event promotion and registration, and email to members and prospective members.
+There are many options, but again the time involved to make the transition would outweigh most of the cost savings, especially since most of the premium plugins I looked at required yearly license renewals.

 Finally I had a brainwave, that I could achieve what was needed using developer tools that I already own.
 Because Wild Apricot has a lot of limitations I won’t go into here, we already had a WordPress site as our public face, so it was just a matter of adding the new features and functions to our existing site.

-We’re using the free versions of Advanced Access Manager and Mailchimp, and I was able to use the remaining tools at no additional cost since I owned unlimited licenses for some and wasn’t using my account to full capacity for the rest.
-It would be more costly for someone who doesn’t already have access to these tools.
+I used the free versions of Advanced Access Manager and Mailchimp, and was able to use the remaining tools at no additional cost since I owned unlimited licenses.
+It would definitely be more costly for someone who doesn’t already have access to these tools.

 Centralized Information